jorgecombalia/docs/c++/edit-update.rst

   |    |    |    |    +-- operations.h
   |    +-- deps

-Now, we can add the new functionality and change the main.cpp to test the **substract** function.
+Now, add the new function, **substract** and use it on your main.cpp

 **operations.h**